mr-tchoo/patreon-2-rss/README.md

 `creator` will be replaced by the command line argument passed to the script.
 If multiple arguments were specified, multiple files will be created.

+You should automate this using the Windows Task Scheduler (Windows) or Cron (Linux).

 ## RSS Guard Usage

 Specify which creator you want to import, by replacing `creator` in `creator.xml` according to the file the script generated.